Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 ### Variation: web app using client certificates

 Follow [README-use-keyvault-certificate.md](README-use-keyvault-certificate.md) to know how to use this option.
 ### Step 4: Running the sample

- To run the samlple, run the next commands:
+ To run the sample, run the following commands in the console:

 ```console
     cd 4-WebApp-Your-API\4-1-MyOrg\TodoListService
     dotnet run
 ```

 Then open a separate command line terminal and run

 ```console
     cd 4-WebApp-Your-API\4-1-MyOrg\Client